ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 Docker containers are a good option on EB when the application has many funky dependencies which makes packaging it on Docker a good choice.
 All the config files are stored in the application source bundle.
 Docker comes in three flavors:

+- Preconfigured - generic configured container for Java with Glassfish, python or node; does not require a `Dockerfile`;

-- single container - one container per instance; requires a `Dockerfile`; does not require a `Dockerrun.aws.json`
+- Single container - one container per instance; requires a `Dockerfile`; does not require a `Dockerrun.aws.json`

-- multicontainer - several containers per instance; during deployment you can't build a custom image, ya gotta build it beforehand; requires a `Dockerrun.aws.json` which contains either how to use the container [setup configuration](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html) using "AWSEBDockerrunVersion": 1 = single container; 2 = multicontainer image OR where the public or private registry is.
+- Multicontainer - several containers per instance; during deployment you can't build a custom image, ya gotta build it beforehand; requires a `Dockerrun.aws.json` which contains either how to use the container [setup configuration](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html) using "AWSEBDockerrunVersion": 1 = single container; 2 = multicontainer image OR where the public or private registry is.
+A `.dockercfg` file includes authentication info for the private docker registry store on S3 in the SAME region.

-- preconfigured - generic configured container for Java with Glassfish

-`.dockercfg` - includes authentication info for the private docker registry store on S3 in the SAME region.
 Use the `docker login registry-url` to generate.